mr-bt/manager.README/README.md

 ### Me as a resource

 Be clear what you need from me for your success.
-Role, comp, org change, more feedback, more context, etc.
+The role, comp, org change, more feedback, more context, etc.

-Be clear when you need the company’s resources.
-Be data-driven about why you need it, gather alignment from the pertinent stakeholders, and show that you’re being cost conscious.
-I like justifications that include, “this is what [company we respect] does” + “this is the ROI” + “this is what an experiment would cost and if it works, from there I can shut it down or scale it up” + “this is the most cost-effective solution for these reasons.”
+Be clear when you need the company's resources.
+Be data-driven about why you need it, gather alignment from the pertinent stakeholders, and show that you're being cost-conscious.
+I like justifications that include, "this is what [company we respect] does" + "this is the ROI" + "this is what an experiment would cost, and if it works, from there I can shut it down or scale it up" + "this is the most cost-effective solution for these reasons."

-I love to work through problems together if it’s useful to you.
+I love to work through problems together if it's useful to you.

+### Coaching

+I've drafted this section a few times now and always falls short on such an important topic.
+I expect you to coach and coach some more and be great at it.
+I here to help.

+The article [The Leader as Coach](https://hbr.org/2019/11/the-leader-as-coach) by Harvard Business Review does a much better job than I'll ever do.
+Read it and embrace it.

 ### Decision-making